ndenStanford/ml-mesh/projects/keywords/compile/README.md

 4. `upload_compiled_model.py`

-Each component draws its configurations from the `settings.py` module, which parses all required environment variable either from the environment or from one of the two following `.dotenv` files located in the `config` subdirectory (locally or in the container when running inside docker):
+Each component draws its configurations from the `settings.py` module, which parses all required environment variable either

-- `dev.env`: defines pipeline configuration during development
-- `prod.env`: defines pipeline configuration during CI builds
+- from the environment, or, if not specified,
+- from the `config/dev.env` dotenv file (locally or in the container when running inside docker)

+Specs defined in the `config/prod.env` is used only during CI processes.

 Orchestration of these components into the model compile pipeline is done by Github Actions of this same `ml-mesh` repository (as opposed to all other orchestration happening in `ml-platform`)